uniswapfoundation/v4-by-example/src/pages/fees/dynamic-fee/index.md

 *Implements an automatically-updated, time-decaying dynamic fee*

-The hook uses `beforeSwap` to automatically poke the PoolManager, ensuring the fee is always up-to-date
+The hook uses `beforeSwap` to automatically call the PoolManager, ensuring the fee is always up-to-date

 *incurs +23,000 gas overhead*
 ```solidity